yugabyte/yugabyte-db/docs/content/preview/admin/yb-ts-cli.md

 * *host*:*port*: The *host* and *port* of the tablet server.
 Default is `localhost:9100`.
 * *tablet_id*: The identifier (ID) for the tablet.
-* *reason-string*: Text string providing useful information on why the tablet was deleted.
+* *reason-string*: Text string providing information on why the tablet was deleted.

 ##### dump_tablet